koaning/embetter/README.md

 <br>

 Embetter implements scikit-learn compatible embeddings for computer vision and text.
 It should make it very easy to quickly build proof of concepts using scikit-learn pipelines and, in particular, should help with [bulk labelling](https://www.youtube.com/watch?v=gDk7_f3ovIk).
-It's a also meant to play nice with [bulk](https://github.com/koaning/bulk) and [scikit-partial](https://github.com/koaning/scikit-partial).
+It's a also meant to play nice with [bulk](https://github.com/koaning/bulk) and [scikit-partial](https://github.com/koaning/scikit-partial) but it can also be used together with your favorite ANN solution like [weaviate](https://weaviate.io/), [chromadb](https://www.trychroma.com/) and [hnswlib](https://github.com/nmslib/hnswlib).

 ## Install